 • …and many more!

 Learn more about scuba diving hand signals for fish and other marine life in the video above.
-You can also read our dedicated blog on marine life hand signals.
+You can also read our blog dedicated to marine life hand signals which includes a scuba hand signals chart for different creatures.

 P for Plastic Debris

 In 2019, a group of Dutch divers and The Plastic Soup Foundation wanted to raise awareness about the massive problem with plastic.
-So, they created a new diving hand signal that can be used by divers to tell their buddies they’ve seen plastic and want to pick it up.
-PADI and the PADI AWARE Foundation encourage all divers to use the P for Plastic hand signal and then share the word by posting pictures and stories on social media using #PforPlastic.
+So, they created a new scuba diving hand signal for divers to tell their buddies they’ve seen plastic and want to pick it up.
+PADI and the PADI AWARE Foundation® encourage all divers to use the P for Plastic hand signal and then share the word by posting pictures and stories on social media using #PforPlastic.

 Why Does Plastic Need Its Own Scuba Diving Hand Signal?

-Encourage friends and family members to say “no” to single-use plastics such as straws, cutlery, and plastic bottles.
-Consider sharing a few striking facts about ocean plastic, such as:
+Encourage your friends and family to say “no” to single-use plastics such as straws, cutlery, and plastic bottles.
+Consider sharing a few eye-opening facts about ocean plastic, such as:

 • The plastic in the ocean could cover Earth 400 times.